-… (specified in 19.3.11.12 (Non-HT duplicate transmission)) that duplicates the 20 MHz non-HT packet in two 20 MHz halves of a 40 MHz channel.
+… (specified in 19.3.11.12 (Non-HT duplicate transmission)) that duplicates the 20 MHz non-HT PPDU in two 20 MHz halves of a 40 MHz channel.

 P2967L58

-The HT-SIG, HT-STF, HT-GF-STF, HT-LTF1, and HT-LTFs exist only in HT packets.
-In non-HT packets only the L-STF, L-LTF, L-SIG, and Data fields exist
+The HT-SIG, HT-STF, HT-GF-STF, HT-LTF1, and HT-LTFs exist only in HT PPDUs.
+In non-HT PPDUs only the L-STF, L-LTF, L-SIG, and Data fields exist

-In both HT-mixed format and HT-greenfield format frames, there are two types of HT-LTFs: Data HT-LTFs (HT-DLTFs) and Extension HT-LTFs (HT-ELTFs).
-HT-DLTFs are always included in HT PPDUs to provide the necessary reference for the receiver to form a channel estimate that allows it to demodulate the data portion of the frame.
-The number of HT-DLTFs, , may be 1, 2, or 4 and is determined by the number of space-time streams being transmitted in the frame (see Table 19-13 (Number of HT-DLTFs required for data space-time streams)).
-HT-ELTFs provide additional reference in sounding PPDUs so that the receiver can form an estimate of additional dimensions of the channel beyond those that are used by the data portion of the frame.
+In both HT-mixed format and HT-greenfield format PPDUs, there are two types of HT-LTFs: Data HT-LTFs (HT-DLTFs) and Extension HT-LTFs (HT-ELTFs).
+HT-DLTFs are always included in HT PPDUs to provide the necessary reference for the receiver to form a channel estimate that allows it to demodulate the Data field.
+The number of HT-DLTFs, , may be 1, 2, or 4 and is determined by the number of space-time streams being transmitted in the PPDU (see Table 19-13 (Number of HT-DLTFs required for data space-time streams)).
+HT-ELTFs provide additional reference in sounding PPDUs so that the receiver can form an estimate of additional dimensions of the channel beyond those that are used by the Data field.
 The number of HT-ELTFs, , may be 0, 1, 2, or 4 (see Table 19-14 (Number of HT-ELTFs required for extension spatial streams)).
 PHY preambles in which HT-DLTFs are followed by HT-ELTFs are referred to as staggered preambles.
-The HT-mixed format and HT-greenfield format frames shown in Figure 19-1 (PPDU format) both contain staggered preambles for illustrative purposes.
+The HT-mixed format and HT-greenfield format PPDUs shown in Figure 19-1 (PPDU format) both contain staggered preambles for illustrative purposes.

-Transmissions of frames with the TXVECTOR parameter NO_SIG_EXTN equal to false are terminated by a period of no transmission for a duration of aSignalExtension.
+Transmissions of PPDUs with the TXVECTOR parameter NO_SIG_EXTN equal to false are terminated by a period of no transmission for a duration of aSignalExtension.
 See 10.3.8 (Signal extension).

 P2968L3

-A PPDU containing a signal extension is called a signal extended PPDU.
 When transmitting a signal extended PPDU, the PHY-TXEND.indication primitive shall be emitted a period of aSignalExtension after the end of the last symbol of the PPDU.
 When receiving a signal extended PPDU, the PHY-RXEND.indication primitive shall be emitted a period of aSignalExtension after the end of the last symbol of the PPDU.

 P2970L62

-… relative placement of the PHY preamble training fields vary depending on the frame format being used, as indicated by these parameters.
+… relative placement of the PHY preamble training fields vary depending on the PPDU format being used, as indicated by these parameters.
 Apply cyclic shifts.
-Determine spatial mapping to be used for HT-STF and HT-LTFs in HT-mixed format frame and HT-GF-STF and HT-LTFs in HT-greenfield format frame from the EXPANSION_MAT parameter of the TXVECTOR.
+Determine spatial mapping to be used for HT-STF and HT-LTFs in an HT-mixed format PPDU and HT-GF-STF and HT-LTFs in an HT-greenfield format PPDU from the EXPANSION_MAT parameter of the TXVECTOR.
 Refer to 19.3.9 (HT preamble) for details.

 b) Construct the PHY preamble SIGNAL fields from the appropriate fields of the TXVECTOR by adding tail bits, applying convolutional coding, formatting into one or more OFDM symbols, applying cyclic shifts, applying spatial processing, calculating an inverse Fourier transform for each OFDM symbol and transmit chain, and prepending a cyclic prefix or GI to each OFDM symbol in each transmit chain.
-The number and placement of the PHY preamble SIGNAL fields depend on the frame format being used.
+The number and placement of the PHY preamble SIGNAL fields depend on the PPDU format being used.
 Refer to 19.3.9.3.5 (L-SIG definition), 19.3.9.4.3 (HT-SIG definition), and 19.3.9.5.4 (HT-greenfield format HT-SIG).

 P2971L39

 … The number of resulting symbols is given by Equation (19-41), and the number of repeated coded bits used for padding is given by Equation (19- 42).
-The resulting bit string constitutes the Data field of the packet.
+The resulting bit string constitutes the Data field of the PPDU.

 P2980L1